GC Gibson Charitable trust logo

 Our History

 George C Gibson was the nephew of the Welsh ship owner William James Tatem (1868–1942).
-Tatem was born at Appledore, North Devon, ran away to sea, suffered shipwreck and yellow fever before settling down in Cardiff in 1886 as a clerk with the tramp steamer owners Anning Bros.
+Tatem was born at Appledore, North Devon, ran away to sea, suffered shipwreck and yellow fever, before settling down in Cardiff in 1886 as a clerk with the tramp steamer owners Anning Bros.
 By 1897 he had sufficient funds to set up in business on his own and ordered the tramp steamer Lady Lewis in the name of the Lady Lewis Steamship Co.
 Ltd. Tatem’s business prospered; by 1900 he had 6 steamers and in 1903 there were 13 ships in his fleet.
-He was killed in a bombing raid on Cardiff Docks during the second world war in 1943 and George Gibson took over the business.
+He was killed in a bombing raid on Cardiff Docks during the second world war in 1942 and George Gibson took over the business.
 It still exists today but is no longer in shipping!

 How to apply